 Designing a Visible website

-When designing a site, the most important factor in its development is ensuring that it is built upon a sound SEO foundation of techniques and optimizations that will land you front page real estate on search engines.
-The more SEO friendly your site is, the higher its rankings and visibility will be on search engines, which directly translates into more conversions and organic, or unpaid, traffic.
+When designing a site, the most important factor in its development is ensuring that it is built upon a sound SEO foundation of optimization techniques that will land you front page real estate on search engines.
+The more SEO friendly your site is, the higher its rankings and visibility will be across the web, which directly translates into more conversions and organic, or unpaid, traffic.

 To find the pages on your site, search engines use web crawlers to document and index all websites and to rank and display them in order based on their SEO friendliness.
 The success of your site through search engine visibility is determined by your ability to help these web crawlers see and understand your site’s content and purpose.

 A Content Management System (CMS) is a program or service that is used to create or modify web content.
 Joomla, Drupal, and WordPress are the most commonly implemented types of CMS.
 WordPress is a great starting point for any business, with over 59% of all sites using a CMS using it.
 These systems offer many optimized features like: themes, plugins, mobile friendly customization options, SEO friendly links, integrated support, and extensive modularity that make a webmaster’s job much easier.
 Choosing the right CMS that has the features that you need is just as important as what you right on the pages of your site.

 Hosting is the service of providing a physical storage location and internet connection for a website.
 Choosing the correct hosting service that offers fast and reliable page speeds to your user base is crucial in your site’s success.
 Again, WordPress offers a great service for hosting with WP Engine that is optimized for use with WordPress site layouts.